A New Crossover Algorithm for LP Inspired by the Spiral Dynamic of PDHG: Spiral Behavior of PDHG for LP

 For infeasible LPs, PDHG iterates do not converge but rather diverge along a vector called the infimal displacement vector (IDV) of the PDHG operator~\citep{applegate2024infeasibility}.
 Formally, we denote $\Tbf$ as the PDHG operator, i.e.,

-If $\eta \in (0, \frac{1}{\|\Abf\|_2})$, $\Tbf$ is firmly non-expansive with respect to the norm $\|\cdot\|_\Mbf$ where the positive definite matrix $\Mbf = $.
 Its IDV is defined as the minimum perturbation we should subtract from $\Tbf$ to ensure it has a fixed point: \begin{definition}[Infimal displacement vector \citep{pazy1971asymptotic}] The unique infimal displacement vector for PDHG with the step size $\eta \in (0, \frac{1}{\|\Abf\|_2})$ is defined as

 where $\Tbf$ is the operator corresponding to PDHG. \end{definition}